 Then flash this fancy chart as proof:

 If you’re like most eCommerce sites I’ve seen, you live in a silo ripe for knocking down.
-This information can only help merchandisers, as well as trickle into an improvement in company sales, conversion rates, and digital marketing success.
+This information can only help merchandisers, as well as trickle into an improvement in driving sales, conversion rates, customer experience, and digital marketing success.
 Wins for everyone!

 How To Gather Trends Data En Masse